coder-hxl/x-crawl/README.md

 **warning**: x-crawl is for legal use only.
 Any illegal activity using this tool is prohibited.
 Please be sure to comply with the robots.txt file regulations of the target website.
 This example is only used to demonstrate the use of x-crawl and is not targeted at a specific website.

-## Document
+## Documentations

-x-crawl latest version documentation:

 [English](https://coder-hxl.github.io/x-crawl) | [简体中文](https://coder-hxl.github.io/x-crawl/cn)

-x-crawl v9 documentation:
+x-crawl v9 documentations:

 [English](https://github.com/coder-hxl/x-crawl/blob/v9.0.0/README.md) | [简体中文](https://github.com/coder-hxl/x-crawl/blob/v9.0.0/docs/cn.md)